RETURN TO HOME PAGE

 2. Religious people sometimes say philosophy corrupts faith.
 Makes it cold and intellectual, or it's too humanistic, or it leads to unbelief.

 a.
 Many religious truths can be proved by reason.
 E.g. God exists!

 b.
+Nothing irrational about accepting some beliefs on faith.
 Plenty of non-religious truths have to be taken on faith.
 Life is a faith-based enterprise.
 What do I mean, "have to be"?
 More when we get into Augustine.

 2. Why does religion need philosophy?